hannahhennighausen/hannahhennighausen.github.io/index.md

 text-align: justify}
 </style>

 I am a PhD student in economics at the [University of Graz](https://volkswirtschaftslehre.uni-graz.at/en/) and a member of the interdisciplinary [Doctoral College Climate Change](https://dk-climate-change.uni-graz.at/en/) at the [Wegener Center](https://wegcenter.uni-graz.at/en/).
 My research focuses broadly on applied microeconomics.
-I am curious about how individuals and institutions prepare for- and respond to infrequent environmental events.
-My favorite tool is large administrative datasets, sometimes in combination with geospatial data.
-In my free time I like being outside in the mountains running/skiing/mountain biking/rafting.
+I study how individuals and institutions prepare for- and respond to infrequent environmental events, deriving insights from quasi-experimental methods and datasets built from administrative records.

+In my free time I like skiing, mountain biking and rafting.

 * * *